-Mindfulness management is allowing yourself to stay focused on what needs to be done now in order to reach your business goals.
+Mindfulness management is allowing yourself to stay focused on what needs to be done now to reach your business goals.
 It’s being aware of all the different moving parts and selecting what is most important to move a project ahead in the right manner.
-It’s about letting go of the past and not being anxious about the future, but rather looking at what is needed in the moment.
+It’s about letting go of the past and not being anxious about the future, but rather looking in the moment around what needs attention.

 Mindfulness management helps your employees reduce reactionary responses and increase their decision making skills.
 The more closely aligned you are with your employees, the easier it is to coach them rather than have them in the performance improvement path.

-It’s slowing yourself down and thinking about where to best put your focus.
+It’s slowing yourself down and thinking about where to put your focus best.

-As a manager, you set the direction of projects as well communicate to employees what needs to be done.
-If you are more aware of your own feelings and thoughts, you can regulate and make changes within yourself that add more value to your relationships and ultimately to the success of your team.
+As a manager, you set the direction for projects as well communicate to employees what needs their focus.
+If you are more aware of your feelings and thoughts, you can regulate and make changes within yourself that add more value to your relationships and ultimately to the success of your team.

-In order to be effective as a manager, you require an awareness of your current management style.
+To be effective as a manager, you require an awareness of your current management style.
 Then you need to decide what is the best management style for you.
-When you select a new style, there is always learning and uncomfortable feelings, and you may feel stilted in your efforts.
+When you select a new form, there is always learning and uncomfortable feelings, and you may feel stilted in your efforts.

 Choosing mindfulness management means you will also put aside time to sit quietly and practice being mindful.
 That is the only way you can set the foundation for being more in the present with yourself, employees, and the business.
 Being present means staying in the moment, leaving the past behind, shutting out distractions and focus on the issue in front of you.
-When you are present, no matter how stressful the situation seems, you and the employee are in the moment working together.
+When you are present, no matter how stressful the situation seems, you and the employee are working together in the moment.

 You gently breathe in and out, allowing this quiet time to reduce the noise you carry around with you.
 How does this practice reduce the noise?
 Like with any new endeavor, practice builds those “awareness muscles.”
-Awareness of your thoughts, without judgment, provides you will the opportunity to be present to what is occurring in the moment.
-This awareness will provide you with greater clarity of situations that are presented to you.
+Awareness of your thoughts, without judgment, provides you with the opportunity to be present to what is occurring at the moment.
+This awareness will give you greater clarity of situations presented to you.

 When being mindful, you might be focusing on one’s breath, breathing in and out.
-When a thought pops up, you can just acknowledge, “I am thinking.”
-This acknowledgment doesn’t attach itself to the thought but rather allows you the awareness that you are thinking.
+When a thought pops up, you can acknowledge, “I am thinking.”
+This acknowledgment doesn’t attach itself to the thought but instead allows you the awareness that you are thinking.

-You can use this new level of awareness to observe the performance of your individual team members.
-You let go of previous thoughts about who they are and instead become more aware of them and what they need in order to be their best.
+You can use this new level of awareness to observe the performance of your team members.
+You let go of previous thoughts about who they are and instead become more aware of them and what they need to be their best.

 Mindfulness creates an open mind.
 How does an open mind work in business?
 It creates a higher level of curiosity and receptivity to the people around you and to new possibilities for you and your team members.
 It helps you to accept others, recognize their strengths, utilize their abilities and let go what no longer works.
-Change is part of life and being open by an active practice of mindfulness, will allow you to be available to what is needed for the change.
+Change is part of life and being open to an active practice of mindfulness, will allow you to be available to change.